Forming a Political Party in Iowa

 If party status is gained, what else needs to be done?

-In order for a political party to remain a political party, the party's candidates for president and governor must keep getting at least 2 percent of the total votes cast in each general election.
+In order for a political party to remain a political party, the party's candidates for president and governor must keep receiving at least 2 percent of the total votes cast in each general election.
 If a party's candidate does not receive 2 percent of the total votes cast, the party's status is cancelled.
 To become a political party again, the entire process must be repeated.

 When was the last time an organization was successful at gaining party status?